ibm-cloud-architecture/refarch-eda/docs-mk/concepts/service-mesh/index.md

 * do you need to secure APIs
 * do you need to expose to internet
 * do you need to support other protocol then HTTP
-* do you need to have multiple instance of the application
+* do you need to have multiple instances of the application

 When deploying a microservice to Kubernetes it is recommended to use Ingress rule as presented above..
 The following yaml file exposes the BFF service using ClusterIP: